Darkkal44/Cozytile/README.md

 > [!Important]
-> New themes and features incoming!!
+> New themes and features incoming || Installation script is now up and running.

 > [!Note]
-> Installation script is now up and running.
+> Working with virtual machines?
+Make sure to enable "3d Acceleration" in the vm settings.

 <a href='#'><img align="center" src="./Assets/preview.png" alt="Cozytile"></a>